mahshidesmaeelian/Python-Assignments/Assignment 18/readme.md

 Sudoku Game created by Python using QT

-Game deatails :
+🧩Game deatails :

 1.The game has a 9 x 9 grid board

-2.Check function(rows,columns and 3x3 grid quadrant)
+2.Check for repetition button(rows,columns and 3x3 grid quadrant)

 3.Dark / light mode

-4.New Game button
+4.New Game button(contains 6 various sudoku board templates)

-Rules:
+⛳️Rules:

 1.Each row must contain the digits from 1-9 without repetition.